The Ohio Psychology Internship Program

 Number of Rotations and Positions

-The Training Director and OPI Training Committee review applications for meeting general requirements for the internship: Readiness for the internship is verified by the graduate program director of clinical training, a minimum of 300 Intervention Hours and 50 Assessment Hours are completed, a preference is given to applicants from APA accredited graduate programs and to applicants with a Master’s Degree in a counseling, clinical or school psychology degree.
-Supervisors also review applications from the track of interest for a good match in applicant interests and training goals, and a good fit with previous experiences.
+The Training Director and OPI Training Committee review applications for meeting general requirements for the internship: Readiness for the internship is verified by the graduate program director of clinical training, a minimum of 300 Intervention Hours and 50 Assessment Hours are completed, a preference is given to applicants from APA accredited graduate programs and to applicants with a Master’s Degree in a counseling or clinical psychology degree.
+Supervisors also review applications for a good match in applicant interests and training goals, and a good fit with previous experiences.
 Applicants identified as a good fit for the program are offered an interview.
-The supervisors conduct interviews for the track where the applicant has indicated an interest.
-The interview process includes required attendance at a two-hour informational session and an individual interview per track, and optional attendance at an open house with current interns.
+The interview process includes required attendance at an informational session hosted by the Training Director and an individual interview, along with optional attendance at an open house with current interns.
 The Ohio Psychology Internship Program will not discriminate against any person or group of persons based on their race, ethnicity, religion, gender, national origin, age, color, sexual orientation, physical or mental handicap or disability, veteran status, or because they are a disabled veteran.

 Intern Range of Activities